-Chams Bernard is a PhD candidate at the Leiden University Centre for Linguistics.
+Chams Bernard is a guest researcher at the Leiden University Centre for Linguistics.

 My PhD research focusses on contacts between the Tocharian and Iranian languages.
 It is part of the NWO project “Tracking the Tocharians” under the supervision of Michaël Peyrot.
 The Tocharian languages are attested through Buddhist manuscripts found in the Tarim Basin in Northwest China, dating from ca. 500-1000 CE.
 The Iranian languages form a family by themselves, including not only Persian, but also Kurdish, Pashto and both modern and ancient Eastern Iranian languages as far east as China.
 Tocharian and Iranian both belong to the Indo-European language family, but are within this family not especially closely related.
 Yet, at a later stage, the Tocharian languages have been heavily influenced by several Eastern Iranian languages, notably in the lexicon.
 Through close analysis of the Iranian loanwords in Tocharian, it is my goal to establish which Iranian varieties have influenced Tocharian at which stage.
 This will probably provide insights into the prehistory of the Tocharian as well as the Eastern Iranian languages.